errantmind/faf-json-bench/README.md

 ## Methodology

-- Compiled with flags specified in `./cargo/config`, which include `"-Ctarget-cpu=native"`.
+- LLVM / Clang
+- MiMalloc Allocator
+- Elevated priority
-- I always take precautions to ensure my benchmarking isn't adversely affected by other running programs by not having anything open/running, including most background services.
-There is very little noise.
+- Minimized system-wide noise.
+I always take precautions to ensure my benchmarking isn't adversely affected by other running programs by not having anything open/running, including most background services
+- Compiled with flags specified in `./cargo/config`, which include `"-Ctarget-cpu=native"`-
-- To ensure results aren't optimized away, I always check the output after serializing / deserializing for correctness.
+- To ensure results aren't optimized away, I always check the output after serializing / deserializing for correctness
 - To ensure, loops aren't unpredictably vectorized, I check the time on each iteration instead of doing a fixed number of iterations.
 My time check uses VDSO on Linux which is very fast.
-I thought Rust's standard library also used VDSO on Linux but when I switched to my own implementation times improved by over 10%.
+I thought Rust's standard library also used VDSO on Linux but when I switched to my own implementation times improved by over 10%

 System info for context